 Q: Is there any way you can do a basic room-painting tutorial?
 Y’all seem to get such good results in just a few hours, but most internet tutorials would have me believe I need to put in a whole weekend for good results.
 I’ve noticed y’all don’t cover the floors and don’t prime–I’d love to know what other steps you skip and which ones you think are crucial, and why.
 Do you remove things like outlet covers and curtain brackets, or paint around them?
 When painting a ceiling, do you remove the light fixture?
 I need the youngsters to walk me through it! -Charlotte

-A: We’ve definitely gotten this question a bunch of times so here’s our method.
+A: We’ve definitely gotten the question “how do you paint a room?” a bunch of times so here’s our method.
 This isn’t necessarily what will work best for everyone, but it’s how we tackle those quite regular room painting projects so we thought we’d share our tips and tricks in case they come in handy for anyone else out there.

 Tip #1: We like high quality rollers for smooth surfaces (for flat walls of course, if you have textured walls you should get the appropriate roller) and we only use brushes like the one mentioned here to cut in around windows, trim, ceilings, baseboard, and to paint corners that a roller can’t access (we don’t usually use painter’s tape when we tackle a room together since I love the control and the clean line of this paint brush while John is on roller duty).
 We also use short handled brushes like this to paint tight spots like behind a toilet.